Galloway Forest Park: Alexander Murray

 The park is also home to the ruins of the birthplace of Alexander Murray, the son of a shepherd and farm labourer.
 Murray was self-taught on multiple languages, and eventually went on to become professor of Oriental languages at University of Edinburgh.
 A short distance away, high on a hillside, is Murray's Monument, which was erected in his memory in 1835.

 Typhoon crash

-On 18 March 1944, 22-year-old Canadian pilot Kenneth Mitchell crashed his Hawker Typhoon aircraft in the forest (location here).
+On 18 March 1944, 22-year-old Canadian pilot Kenneth Mitchell crashed his Hawker Typhoon aircraft in the forest.
 The impact killed him instantly.
 Mitchell was in training in preparation for his squadron's role fighting the German V-1 flying bombs in the Second World War.
 On 18 March 2009, 65 years to the day since the crash, a commemorative plaque was installed on a mortared cairn at the crash site, where pieces of the aircraft still remain.
-Mitchell was buried in Ayr Cemetery, Ayr.